 - Remove the cinnamon stick and let the cranberry sauce cool in the pan.
 It will thicken a bit more as it cools.
 Serve slightly chilled or at room temperature.

 - If preparing this recipe as gluten-free, just be sure to use a brand of maple syrup that is known to be GF.

 - 12 tangerines is an estimate (depends on the size of your tangerines and how juicy they are).
 You can also buy fresh squeezed tangerine juice and strain out the pulp.
-I used half tangerine juice and half orange juice and it turned out wonderful.
+I use half tangerine juice and half orange juice and it turns out wonderful.
 You do need the zest from a tangerine, so be sure to use at least one fresh one.

 - Be sure to remove the cinnamon stick when the sauce is done simmering.
 The cinnamon flavor will be plenty noticeable, but you don't want it to overpower.